- Deutsches Studentenwerk

 According to the 20th Social Survey carried out by Deutsches Studentenwerk, 24 per cent of all students in Germany received BAföG in the summer semester 2012.

-Knowledge about study financing has a major influence on the decision whether to take up studies or not.
-In recent years, BAföG has ensured that prospective students from low-income families did indeed enrol for a programme at a higher education institution.
-When BAföG was introduced in 1971, there was cross-party consensus that it would help achieve two aims of the social welfare state:
+Knowing how to finance one's education strongly influences the decision of whether to take up an acadamic training or not.
+In recent years, BAföG has ensured that students especially from low-income families did indeed enrol in a programme at a higher education institution.